Savaiʻi: Myths and legends

-Rich in Polynesian history and oral tradition, Savaiʻi is mentioned in myths and legends across the Pacific Islands and has been called the "Cradle of Polynesia."
+Savaiʻi features prominently in oral traditions across the Pacific Islands and has been referred to as the "Cradle of Polynesia."

-The name of the island comes from the myth of the brother and sister Sava and I'i.
+Folk etymology tells that the island's name comes from the myth of the brother and sister Sava and Iʻi.
+However, the name is cognate with Hawaiʻi, as well as Hawaiki in Māori, Havaiʻi in Tahitian and ʻAvaiki in Rarotongan.
+The name shares a common linguistic root with Hawaiki, the original homeland in Polynesian folklore, although the Samoans themselves have preserved no traditions of having originated elsewhere.
+The term is proposed to be reconstructed at least to Proto-Nuclear Polynesian *sawaiki.

-Samoan mythology tells stories of different gods.
-There were gods of the forest, the seas, rain, harvest, villages, and war.
+Samoan mythology tells of various gods associated with natural forces and social domains, including gods of the forest, sea, rain, harvest, villages, and war.
 There were two types of gods: atua, who had non-human origins, and aitu, who were of human origin.
-Tagaloa was a supreme god who made the islands and the people.
+Tagaloa was a supreme god credited with creating the islands and their people.
 Mafuiʻe was the god of earthquakes.
-There were also a number of war gods.
-Nafanua, Samoa's warrior goddess, hails from the village of Falealupo at the west end of the island, which is also the site of the entry into Pulotu, the spirit world.
+Nafanua, Samoa's warrior goddess, is associated with the village of Falealupo at the west end of the island, which is also held to be the site of the entrance to Pulotu, the spirit world.
 Nafanua's father Saveasiʻuleo was the god of Pulotu.
-Another well-known legend tells of two sisters, Tilafaiga and Taema, bringing the art of tattooing to Samoa from Fiti.
-Tilafaiga is the mother of Nafanua.
-The freshwater pool Mata o le Alelo 'Eyes of the Demon' from the Polynesian legend Sina and the Eel is situated in the village of Matavai on the north coast in the village district of Safune.
-Another figure of legend is Tui Fiti, who resides at Fagamalo village in the village district of Matautu on the central north coast.
-The village of Falelima is associated with a dreaded spirit deity called Nifoloa.
+A further legend tells of two sisters, Tilafaiga and Taema, bringing the art of tattooing to Samoa from Fiti; Tilafaiga is said to be the mother of Nafanua.
+The freshwater pool Mata o le Alelo, meaning 'Eyes of the Demon', associated with the Polynesian legend of Sina and the Eel, is located in the village of Matavai in the district of Safune.
+The village of Fagamalo in the district of Matautu is associated with the legendary figure Tui Fiti, while Falelima is linked to a spirit deity called Nifoloa.